 Frequently Asked Questions

 The busiest testing times in the Prometric testing network in the U.S. are May through July and November through December.

-Test dates are provided on a first-come, first-served basis, and the USMLE program cannot guarantee the availability of test centers.
+Test dates are provided on a first-come, first-served basis.
+The USMLE program cannot guarantee the availability of test centers.
 Therefore, you should contact Prometric to schedule as soon as possible after receiving your scheduling permit.

 Fees are non-refundable and non-transferable from one eligibility period to another or from one application to another.

-No, as part of the USMLE requirements to take the Step 3, you can apply only after the date of graduation on your medical school diploma or the issue date of your ECFMG certificate.
-For recent medical school graduates, it can take up to 12 weeks to verify degrees before approval for Step 3.
-If you submit a Step 3 application prior to graduation from medical school or issuance of the ECFMG certificate your application will be cancelled and a portion of your fees forfeited.
+As part of the USMLE requirements to take the Step 3, you can apply only after the date of graduation on your medical school diploma.
+For recent U.S. medical school graduates, it can take up to 12 weeks to verify degrees before approval for Step 3.
+If you submit a Step 3 application prior to graduation from medical school, your application will be cancelled, and a portion of your fees forfeited.

-Yes.
 When you apply for Step 3 you must select a three-month eligibility period in which to take Step 3, such as April – June or September – November.
 A scheduling permit with instructions for making appointments at a Prometric Test Center for both examination days will be issued to you after we process your application and verify your eligibility.

 Please note that scheduling permits are not available more than 6 months prior to the start of your eligibility period.
 You can schedule and take your two testing days on consecutive or non-consecutive days.
-However, Step 3 FIP must be taken first, followed by Step 3 ACM.
+However, Step 3 Day 1 must be taken first, followed by Step 3 Day 2.
 Your exam days may be no more than 14 calendar days apart, and you must schedule both test dates with Prometric at the same time and at the same center.

 We cannot change your chosen eligibility period after your application has been submitted.

 To obtain a different eligibility period, you will need to: